 Oxylabs has some of the fastest sneaker proxies but their prices are definitely not for everyone.
 The cheapest package or residential proxies will set you back $300 per month, and that’s just for the standard variant.
 If you’re looking to get your hands on some next-gen residential proxy you’ll need to fork out $360 per month.
 In either case, the basic package comes with 20GB worth of traffic.
 If you’re willing to invest more upfront, you’ll be able to get a much better price per GB with the more expensive tiers.
 Especially if you opt for yearly billing where there’s a 10% discount on everything.

 - Unlimited concurrent sessions;

-- High success rate for all proxies;
+- High success rate for all proxy services;

 - Great customer support;